MEd in International Higher Education

 Students in this course apply historiographic and social scientific theories and methods to understanding international issues of education.
 This course provides an overview of the field of comparative and international education.
 Although a great deal of educational research engages in comparison, comparative education enlarges the diversity of observations open to scholars and therefore extends our ability to explain educational activity and its effects within and across nations.
 Upon completion, students will demonstrate a sound grasp of the field's major issues and perspectives, the nature of comparativist research, and develop research and writing skills needed for scholarly work in the field of comparative and international education.

-ELPS 448: International Higher Education (blended course that includes one-week, on-site component at Loyola’s campus in Beijing or Ho Chi Minh City)
+ELPS 448: International Higher Education (blended course that includes one-week, on-site component at Loyola’s campus in Vietnam)

 This course introduces students to the higher education systems of countries around the world, placing a particular emphasis on how each system is confronting the challenges of globalization.
 In this course particular emphasis is given to the European Community and China, though higher education systems in the Middle East, Central Asia, Africa and Central/South American will also be examined.
 Upon completion students will understand how – on regional, national and institutional levels – institutions of higher education today are responding to the challenges posed by internationalization, massification, scholar and student exchange, access challenges, accountability demands, as well as international trade agreements on the exchange of educational goods and services.

 ELPS 432: Multiculturalism for Social Justice in Higher Education (online)